Duluth International Airport: History

+Since 2001, Minnesota's largest airshow, the Duluth Air & Aviation Expo, takes place each year on the grounds of Duluth International Airport.

-In 2013, a new passenger terminal was built directly in front of the 1973 terminal.
+In 2013, a new passenger terminal was built directly in front of the 1973 terminal (with the 1973 terminal building having its last flight take place on January 13, 2013).
 This new building solved several problems of the previous terminal building, including that the tails of parked airplanes extended too close to the runway due to FAA airspace changes made after the building's completion.
 This terminal building has restrooms and concessions beyond the TSA security checkpoint, something the previous terminal lost when screening processes were put in place after 9/11.
 The first flight to leave the new terminal was on January 14: United Express Flight 5292 to Chicago O'Hare.

 On October 30, 2015, the new terminal was named for the late U.S. Representative Jim Oberstar, who represented the congressional district in which the airport lies from 1975 to 2011 and helped secure funding for the facility before its 2013 opening.

 A 370-stall parking ramp with skywalk connection to the terminal was completed in fall 2014.

 On May 23, 2019, American Airlines began twice-daily service to Chicago O'Hare International Airport.
 American ceased operations into Duluth in April 2020, citing lackluster demand.
+This route is still served multiple times daily by United Express.

 In 2020, the airport received a $5,246,844 federal grant via the CARES Act.

 Facilities and aircraft

 Duluth International Airport covers an area of 3020 acre at an elevation of 1,428 feet (435 m) above mean sea level.
 It has two runways: 9/27 is 10591 × 150 ft with a concrete surface and 3/21 is 5719 × 150 ft with an asphalt surface.

-For the year ending December 31, 2017, the airport had 64,053 aircraft operations, an average of 175 per day: 79% general aviation, 7% military, 13% air taxi and 2% scheduled commercial.
-In October 2018, there were 88 aircraft based at this airport: 49 single-engine, 10 multi-engine, 4 jet, 4 helicopter and 21 military.
+For the year ending December 31, 2022, the airport had 61,302 aircraft operations, an average of 168 per day: 78% general aviation, 7% military, 11% air taxi and 3% scheduled commercial.
+At that time, there were 89 aircraft based at this airport: 49 single-engine, 10 multi-engine, 4 jet, 4 helicopter and 22 military.